modular/modular/KGEN/docs/MojoLSP.md

 such as code completion, diagnostics, quick fixes, hover dialogs, jump to definition, refactoring utilities, etc.

-## Getting Started with VSCode
+## Getting Started with VSCode or Cursor

-Just run the `vscode-init` command on your terminal, which will install and configure the **Mojo** extension on VSCode.
+Just run the `vscode-init` or `cursor-init` command on your terminal, which will install and configure the **Mojo** extension on VSCode.
 The Language Server is part of this extension and will be automatically launched whenever a `.mojo` or `.🔥` file is opened.

 ## Development